shaik1002/biggitlabbomb/doc/user/project/pages/getting_started/pages_from_scratch.md

 To view the HTML and other assets that were created for the site, [download the job artifacts](../../../../ci/jobs/job_artifacts.md#download-job-artifacts).

-The example in this page uses [user-defined job names](../index.md#user-defined-job-names).

 ## Related topics